sofiabroome/painface-recognition/README.md

 If you find the code useful for your research, please cite it.

-The best performing model for the task was the two-stream convolutional LSTM, which is a fully recurrent deep network maintaining the spatial structure of the frames throughout the recurrences.
+The best performing model for the task was the two-stream convolutional LSTM shown below, which is a fully recurrent deep network maintaining the spatial structure of the frames throughout the recurrences.

 <img src="images/CLSTM2.png" width="850">